ShipBob’s Developer API allows two forms of authentication, depending on the use case: Personal Access Token (PAT) or OAuth 2.0.

 scope=channels_read orders_read orders_write

-NOTE: the data will return as a fragment, not a query string.
+The data returns as a fragment, not a query string.

 POST https://auth.shipbob.com/connect/token